abueg/training-material/topics/assembly/tutorials/mitochondrion-assembly/tutorial.md

 >        - {% icon param-file %} *"Close-related mitogenome in genbank format"*: `MitoHiFi on : reference genome (genbank)` (output of **MitoHiFi** {% icon tool %})
 >        - *"Genetic code"*: `Vertebrate mitochondrial code`
 >        - In *"Advanced options"*:
->            - *"Blast percentage identity"*: `70`
+>            - *"Blast percentage identity"*: `70` This setting filters the potential mito contigs -- setting it to 70 means that we are retaining contigs with at least 70% of its length in the BLAST match.
+This parameter can be lowered if you are expecting more sequence divergence among mitogenomes of your taxa, or vice versa.
 >
 >
 {: .hands_on}

 Outputs of MitoHifi:
 - Final mitogenome (FASTA).
-Mitochondrial Genome circularized and rotated to start at tRNA-Phe
+Mitochondrial genome circularized and rotated to start at tRNA-Phe.
 - Final mitogenome (genbank).
-The final mitochondria annotated in GenBank format.
+The final mitogenome annotated in GenBank format.
 - Final mitogenome annotation (png).
-The predicted genes in the final mitogenome
+The predicted genes in the final mitogenome.
 - Final mitogenome coverage (png).
-The sequencing coverage along the final mitogenome
+The sequencing coverage along the final mitogenome.
 - Contigs stats (TSV).
-Contains the statistics of your assembled mitogenomes such as the number of genes, size, whether it was circularized or not, if the sequence has frameshifts etc...
+Contains the statistics of your assembled mitogenomes such as the number of genes, size, whether it was circularized or not, if the sequence has frameshifts, and other metrics.
 - Reads mapped to close-related mtDNA (FASTA).
-All and filtered by size
+All and filtered by size.
 - Hifiasm contigs (fasta).
-The different contigs found in the assembly
+The results of running hifiasm on the mitochondrial reads.

 ![Image produced by MitoHifi showing the genes annotated in our mitogenome](../../images/mito_annotation.png "Final mitogenome annotation")